Degenerative Disc Disease Or Degenerated Disc Treatment

 - The Nucleus Pulposus

 The Annulus Fibrosus is the outer layer of the disc.
 It provides the spinal discs with strong fibrous for support.
-Annulus Fibrosus has a higher collagen content, but yet little water content (60% water) when compared to the nucleus.
+Annulus Fibrosus has a higher collagen content but little water content (60% water) when compared to the nucleus.
 Its function is to contain the pressurized nucleus in the center and to attach the disc to the vertebral end-plates and the ring apophysis (harder surface at the periphery of a vertebra).

-The Impact of Diurnal Change
+The Impact Of Diurnal Change

-Imbibition is the method in which the nucleus acquires the life-sustaining nutrients from the vertebral end-plate.
+Imbibition is the method through which the nucleus acquires life-sustaining nutrients from the vertebral end-plate.
 Without such transfer, the discs in their entirety will degenerate and eventually will cease to function.
-Chiropractic Specialty Center have the clinical experts and advanced technology to treat even a complicated spinal disc-related issue.
-Therefore, if you are in pain or suffer from a spinal disc disorder such as spondylosis, slipped disc, neck pain or sciatica, we are your best hope for a non-operative repair.
+Surgeons Jill Urban and Sally Roberts stated that spinal discs show aging earlier than do muscles and advanced technology to treat even a complicated spinal disc-related issue.
+Therefore, if you are in pain or suffer from a spinal disc disorder such as spondylosis, slipped disc, neck pain, or sciatica, we are your best hope for a non-operative repair.